Crème de Violette

 Likewise, the color of the iconic Aviation cocktail ranges somewhere between purple and blue.
 That, however, does not only depend on the ingredients but also on whether you shake or stir the drink.

-How to pair Crème de Violette
+How to serve Crème de Violette

 Crème de Violette cocktails